WeblateOrg/weblate/docs/formats.rst

     In versions prior to 2.18 the behaviour of adding new translations was file format specific.

-Weblate can automatically start new translation for all of the the file formats.
+Weblate can automatically start new translation for all of the file formats.

 Some formats expect to start with empty file and only translated